 § News: Trump at 12:06 a.m. tweets to the world: “Despite the constant negative press covfefe.”

 It’s hard not to thank on a Memorial Day,

 The many who for US gave their lives away.

-But the dominant and enlightened
+But the dominant and the enlightened

-Scorn violence (and are frightened).
+Scorn violence (and they are frightened).

-Cowards strew flowers and more speeches than pay?
+The cowards strew flowers and more speeches than pay?